joshuafarrell95/WholeWorthsGrocery/README.md

 You need to run the Compile.bat file to compile the source code, the CreateJRE.bat file to create an optimized version of the Java-JDK and JavaFX-SDK, and the Launch.bat file to launch the generated app\WholeWorthsGrocery.jar file using the custom JRE.

-Once CreateJRE.bat is run, this program is able to run independently on any Windows system as long as you copy the directories "app" and "jre", and Launch.bat
+Once CreateJRE.bat is run, this program is able to run independently on any Windows system as long as you copy the directories "app" and "jre", and Launch.bat.
+You only need to run Compile.bat and CreateJRE once.